corretto/amazon-corretto-crypto-provider/README.md

 <br>Build-time JDK is the version of Java installed on your build machine that actually compiles the source code.
 You can use a newer build-time JDK to target an older runtime JDK, but you cannot use an older build-time JDK to target a newer runtime JDK.

 # Additional information

+## NONEwithRSASSA-PSS

+`NONEwithRSASSA-PSS` is a non-standard `Signature` algorithm not defined in the [Java Security Standard Algorithm Names](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html).
+It is a pre-hashed variant of `RSASSA-PSS`: the caller must hash the message externally and provide the raw digest (exactly matching the configured hash algorithm's output length) to `Signature.update()`.
+ACCP then applies RSASSA-PSS padding ([RFC 8017 Sec.
+8.1](https://datatracker.ietf.org/doc/html/rfc8017#section-8.1)) and signs/verifies the digest directly.

+This is a one-shot algorithm: the complete digest must be provided in a single `update()` call.
+Byte-by-byte and incremental updates are not supported.
+PSS parameters (hash, MGF, salt length) are configured via `PSSParameterSpec`.
+Signatures produced by `NONEwithRSASSA-PSS` are interoperable with `RSASSA-PSS` when the same parameters and message digest are used.
+This algorithm is equivalent to BouncyCastle's `NONEwithRSASSA-PSS`.

 ## HMAC with Precomputed Key